 Regarding testimony by closed circuit television (CCTV), Fla.
 Stat.
-Ann. § 92.54(1) (Use of closed-circuit television in proceedings involving a victim or witness under the age of 18 or who has an intellectual disability) provides,
+Ann. § 92.54(1)41 (Use of closed-circuit television and audio-video communication technology in proceedings involving a victim or witness under the age of 18 or who has an intellectual disability) provides,

-Upon motion and hearing in camera and upon a finding that there is a substantial likelihood that a victim or witness under the age of 18... will suffer at least moderate emotional or mental harm due to the presence of the defendant if such victim or witness is required to testify in open court, or is unavailable22 as defined in s.
-90.804(1) [Hearsay exceptions; declarant unavailable], the trial court may order that the testimony of the victim or witness be taken outside of the courtroom and shown by means of closed-circuit television.
+Upon motion and hearing in camera and upon a finding that there is a substantial likelihood that a victim or witness under the age of 18... will suffer at least moderate emotional or mental harm due to the presence of the defendant if such victim or witness is required to testify in open court, or is unavailable42 as defined in s.
+90.804(1) [Hearsay exceptions; declarant unavailable], the trial court may order that the testimony of the victim or witness be taken outside of the courtroom and shown by means of closed-circuit television or through audio-video communication technology.